What Are Kate's Relationship Demons on "This Is Us"?

 Don't worry, he just knows that you're dreading it, so he looked through your job application to find your address and decided to show up uninvited.
 You're also a teenager, he's in his twenties, and he's also your boss.
 What do you do?
 Slam the f*cking door.

 Unfortunately, it's truly not that simple when a charming individual starts pushing personal boundaries—especially if you're a young woman ages 18 to 24, especially when it's your first relationship, and especially when it's not long after your father just died (from a janky crock-pot, no less).
 That's what we know about Kate Pearson's teen years so far on season 4 of This Is Us.
-Among the most tear-jerking moments from last week's episode were Randall's realization that he's passed his anxiety on to his daughter and Uncle Nicky's bonding moment with Kevin.
+Among the most tear-jerking moments from last week's episode was Randall's realization that he's passed his anxiety on to his daughter and Uncle Nicky's bonding moment with Kevin.
 But then Kate and Rebecca shared an ominous moment while reminiscing on Kate's first boyfriend, Marc.
 After Kate discovers an old Polaroid of herself and Marc, her mother reflects solemnly, "I was trying so hard to hold it together that year after your father died, and I wanted to believe so badly that you kids were happy, I didn't see what was happening."
 Kate responded, "I didn't see it either."

 Based on executive producers' and young Kate actress' (Hannah Zeile) thinly veiled hints and the show's typically dramatic build-up, signs point to Kate's first love turning into an abusive relationship.
-The twenty-something-year old has recently hired the teenager to work at the record store, and we see Kate and Marc spending most of her shift kissing in the back room.
+The twenty-something-year-old has recently hired the teenager to work at the record store, and we see Kate and Marc spending most of her shift kissing in the back room.
 While Kate introduces Marc as her "friend from work," he ignores that to introduce himself as her boyfriend.
-While Marc seems charming and affable (not to mention his 90s grunge, laid back vibe), his charisma is paired with a slightly possessive hold on Kate's arm throughout his visit.
+While Marc seems charming and affable (not to mention his 90s grunge, laid-back vibe), his charisma is paired with a slightly possessive hold on Kate's arm throughout his visit.

 Co-showrunner Isaac Aptaker hasn't been coy about the show's exploration of this dark time in young Kate's life.
 He's confirmed that fans "should have a healthy amount of concern" over what occurred in Kate's first relationship.
-"I mean, there's something ominous looming there, the way that Rebecca and Kate are speaking about that relationship in present day," he explained.
+"I mean, there's something ominous looming there, the way that Rebecca and Kate are speaking about that relationship in the present day," he explained.
 "And although he seems like a sweet guy now, it certainly seems like that did not end well for Kate."
 Fellow showrunner Elizabeth Berger has been more to the point, highlighting red flags in Marc's brief appearance on the show.
 He arrives, uninvited, at the Pearson home for a tense family dinner, passing it off as a seemingly charming gesture so Kate wouldn't have to "deal with this alone."
 But Berger notes that the act is particularly "telling" about his character.
 "That will definitely prove to be symbolic of Mark's larger personality," she revealed.
 "He's obviously somebody that goes for what he wants and feels entitled to show up to a place even when he's not invited."

 Dan Fogelman's NBC family drama has managed to address a litany of delicate issues without exploiting trauma for higher ratings.
 From addiction and miscarriages to mental illness and HIV/AIDS, what's jokingly referred to as the show that makes America cry is a well-crafted tableau of a flawed family that doesn't always handle its demons well.
 As Aptaker notes about Kate's teen years, "I think Kate's at an incredibly sensitive, potentially vulnerable time in her life, a little bit aimless, searching for meaning and searching for a plan in the wake of her father's death."
 Compounded with the fact that the highest rates of partner violence occur among females ages 18 to 24, Kate's long-standing struggles with body image, self-confidence, and food could easily be influenced by an early abusive relationship.